v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

-### ✅Compatible with Patch 2.12                                      ✅ **Compatible** with or without Phantom Liberty
+### ✅Compatible with Patch 2.12a                                    ✅ **Compatible** with or without Phantom Liberty

 https://www.youtube.com/watch?v=sn-Ju\_OWP\_8

 ![](https://i.imgur.com/wAJUpeU.png)Hey, Chooms [v2](https://www.nexusmods.com/users/123334373) here this is the [City of Dreams (LITE)](https://) for **Cyberpunk 2077**.

 <details><summary>ABOUT ME</summary>
 Hey Chooms!
+This is a little bit about me and why I started curating mod collections

+Back in the 90s, I was a young kid, and I never slowed down for more than two seconds.&#x20;

+But this all changed one day when I visited my cousin he had a Super Nintendo!!! and I fell in love, from that moment on I knew gaming was something that called out to me.

+So when my parents bought my sister and i our own console (Playstation) I was over the moon, long nights playing Crash Bandicoot, Spyro and Gran Turismo you can't beat these memories.

+Skip forward 10 years and games like Red Dead Redemption, GTA Vice City and Need for Speed these games only solidified my love of gaming even more.
+Like many of us, it gave us a way to escape and let our imagination run wild.

-My name is [v2](https://www.nexusmods.com/users/123334373) and i'm excited to meet you!
-I've fallen in love with Gaming and Modding and I'm sure you have too.
-Modding is really a cool way to add so much more to the games we already enjoy.
+Skip forward to the current day.
+The time when we can create new experiences in the games that we already love what could be better than this?
+Modding is really a cool way to add so much more.
 But it's not always easy to get all those cool mods to work together with no issues.
-This inspired me to combine my passion for helping people, with a desire to make games that use mods, work as seamlessly as they can.
-I want it to be easier for you to jump right in, without having to worry if the mods will work.
-I curated a collection for [Hogwarts Legacy](https://next.nexusmods.com/hogwartslegacy/collections/uehwil?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) for example, and that has been the most endorsed and downloaded collection on Nexus!
-My [Cyberpunk 2077](https://next.nexusmods.com/cyberpunk2077/collections/dfvt7o?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) collection is one of the most diversely comprehensive mod collections to date.
-Whether you love [Cyberpunk](https://next.nexusmods.com/cyberpunk2077/collections/dfvt7o?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection), [Starfield](https://next.nexusmods.com/starfield/collections/npk3lv?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection), or even [Hogwarts Legacy](https://next.nexusmods.com/hogwartslegacy/collections/uehwil?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection), I've got your back.
-And so does the community we've grown in my [Discord](https://discord.gg/xZNztPjA2u) when you have questions or just want to hangout with other like-minded gamers who want to get the most out of their games too!
+This inspired me to combine my passion for helping people, with a desire to make games that use mods and work as seamlessly as they can.

+So join us choombah and come along for the ride.
 </details>

 <details><summary>MY VISION FOR THIS COLLECTION</summary>